 How to make distilled water?

 The easiest way to make distilled water is by using a water distiller.
-It usually costs about 9p per litre in electricity - considerably cheaper than bottled water.
-Our distillers hold 4L of water, so you pay roughly 36p per distillation.
+It usually costs about 21p per litre in electricity - considerably cheaper than bottled water.
+Our distillers hold 4L of water, so you pay roughly 84p per distillation (if you are being charged 28p per kwh).
 Explore our range of water distillers here.

-You can also buy distilled water online - it usually costs about £1 per litre.
+You can also buy distilled water online - it usually costs about £2 per litre plus delivery.
 Although the plastic containers it comes in are generally not food grade.

 Remember: all bottled water in plastic bottles contains microplastics.